 Dr. Grant Hokit has taught biology and ecology at Carroll College for over twenty years.
 As a scientist, he acknowledges that “the human dimension is critically important in managing the landscape for future generations” and he very much wants to be involved in conversations that bridge the gap between the humanities and the sciences.

 Melissa Kwasny received her MFA from University of Montana; she is an adjunct professor at Carroll.
 She is an acclaimed poet, essayist and novelist who uses her medium to maintain an intimate and ongoing relationship with nature; she believes that seeing humankind and the natural world as a unified whole is key to understanding our existence.

 Mike Jetty is an enrolled member of the Spirit Lake Dakota Nation and a Turtle Mountain Chippewa descendant.
-Mike is currently working at the Montana Office of Public Instruction as an Indian Education Specialist.
+Mike works at the Montana Office of Public Instruction as an Indian Education Specialist.
 He has been working with Indian Education issues for the past 25 years and has teaching experience at both the K-12 and University level.
 He has a B.S. in History Education, a Master’s in School Administration and an Education Specialist Degree.
 In 2008, Mike was honored to be chosen as the Indian Educator of the Year by the Montana Indian Education Association.
 In the last 12 years, he has provided over 200 Indian Education workshops for over 3500 educators.